-Importing a Commercial Vehicle to Nigeria: Form M, SONCAP, and Customs Duty Explained
+Vehicle Import Nigeria: VehCAP, Form M, SONCAP, and Customs Duty Explained

-Importing a commercial vehicle into Nigeria involves three regulatory layers — foreign exchange documentation (Form M), product conformity assessment (SONCAP), and customs clearance — that must be prepared in the right sequence.
-Missing or incorrect documentation at any stage can hold a vehicle at the port for weeks and incur demurrage charges that erode the cost advantage of the import.
-This guide covers every step in the order you need to do them.
+Importing a commercial vehicle into Nigeria now involves four regulatory layers that must be checked in the right sequence: the new SON-NADDC VehCAP vehicle conformity programme, foreign exchange documentation through Form M, product conformity assessment through SONCAP where applicable, and customs clearance.
+Missing or incorrect documentation can hold a vehicle at the port and incur demurrage charges that erode the cost advantage of the import.

 Form M — Opening the Foreign Exchange Window